 The dwellings on my fictional island of Creyak are similar to the houses of Skara Brae in many respects.
 Partly sunk into the ground, they’re connected by a maze of passages.
 Each has a central hearth, an imposing stone dresser and a storage pit in the floor.
 Nobody knows for certain what the Skara Brae roofs were made from; I’ve opted for whalebone rafters supporting a covering of turf.
 If you’ve read Talus and the Frozen King, you may have questioned where the whalebone came from, since nobody in Creyak seems particularly interested in hunting these monsters of the deep (I could tell you the answer to the conundrum, but I think I’ll save that tale for another day).

-I’ve riffed on the Skara Brae theme with some additions of my own.
-There’s a wooden henge on top of the cliffs (a circle of standing wooden totems erected by a mysterious earlier clan and eroded by the weather into fantastical forms).
+I’ve riffed on the Skara Brae theme with a few additions of my own, such as a wooden henge on top of the cliffs.
+This circle of standing wooden totems was erected by a mysterious earlier clan and has been eroded by the weather into fantastical forms.
 And no Neolithic settlement would be complete without a barrow or burial cairn.
 My cairn is spooky place with some curious acoustic properties.
 Take a drum in there and you can set up a standing wave of sound that divides the tomb’s stone interior into alternating bands of silence and cacophony – a great way to summon the spirits.
 Sounds fanciful?
 Don’t you believe it.
 It’s just one example of the extraordinary architectural skills possessed by our neolithic ancestors.